swingmx/swingmusic/README.md

 ### 4. The Playlist page

 ![](./images/2.png)
 This page shows the details of the playlist.
-It includes the playlist name, description, and the songs in the playlist.
+It includes the playlist name, and the songs in the playlist.
 You can update your playlist details from this page.

 ### A little narration